 - Fancy more than just a dip in the river?
 Why not try your hand at white water rafting?
 Navigate your way through the crystal clear waters of the Tongariro River, tackling some grade 2-4 rapids along the way.

-- Still craving more exercise?
+- Craving exercise after sitting still on the bus?
 Taupo is home to Mount Tauhara.
 Gear up (hiking boots and warm layers are a must) and conquer the steep, muddy bush walk to the summit.
 It might not sound very appealing, but trust us, it’s worth it!
 You’ll be able to see views of Lake Taupo, Mt Ruapehu, Ngauruhoe and even White Island on a clear day.

 - Of course, we can’t write a whole post about Taupo and not mention the lake!
 At sunrise, sunset or on a bluebird afternoon – you’ll find yourself permanently in awe of the scenery.
 Amble along the Lions walkway, sunbathe, stand-up paddle board, parasail or try your hand at the hole-in-one challenge.
 The choices are endless.
 One of our favourite things to do is head out on a kayak or sailboat to see the Maori rock carvings – there are plenty of backpacker friendly tour options starting at just $20!